 Concrete Truth: Art and the Documentary takes stock of documentary art work produced in the last few years, highlighting the various ways artists represent political and social realities in an age of global disinformation.
-Among the works on view will be a video by Krista Belle Stewart that combines 1960s documentary footage of the artist’s mother at the beginning of her career as British Columbia’s first Aboriginal public health nurse with her mother’s recent testimonies of the trauma she endured in an Indian Residential School.
-Current ISCP resident Paolo Cirio’s installation obfuscates the 15 million mugshots made public on internet databases for corporate profit.
-Photographs of the independence ceremonies of Asian and African nations are the subject of Maryam Jafri’s work, specifically looking at the ways these images have been illegally copyrighted by stock agencies and digitally “colonized.”
+Among the works on view is a video by Krista Belle Stewart that combines 1960s documentary footage of the artist’s mother at the beginning of her career as British Columbia’s first Aboriginal public health nurse with her mother’s recent testimonies of the trauma she endured in an Indian Residential School.
+Paolo Cirio’s installation obfuscates the 15 million mugshots made public on internet databases for corporate profit.
+Photographs of the independence ceremonies of Asian and African nations are the subject of Maryam Jafri’s work, specifically lthe ways these images have been illegally copyrighted by stock agencies and digitally “colonized.”
 Using landscape as a sign of the political climate, Eric Baudelaire traces the story of a young man from his troubled home in the Parisian suburbs to Syria, where he joins ISIS.
 Edgardo Aragón’s critical cartography and video of everyday conditions in Cachimbo, Mexico, demonstrates the crippling effects of foreign power.
 The amnesia of both public and personal memory—framed by a bombardment of contentious media images in Turkish politics—shapes belit sağ’s activist artwork.

 Daily screening times of Eric Baudelaire’s work Also Known As Jihadi: 12pm, 2pm and 4pm